Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 == Description ==

-Easily make your WordPress site compliant with privacy laws (GDPR, LGPD, CCPA) by injecting the Toolz CMP consent banner in your footer.
+Easily make your WordPress site compliant with privacy laws (GDPR, LGPD, CCPA) by enabling the Toolz CMP consent banner in your footer.
 No public links, no branding, no tracking, and 100% privacy-first.

 **How it works:**
 - The admin generates a Banner ID at: https://consentmode.toolz.at/en/generator
-- The plugin only injects the banner if enabled and a valid ID is provided.
+- The plugin only enables the banner if you activate it and provide a valid ID.
 - No data is collected, no external branding, and no public links are added.

-Injeta o script do banner CMP da Toolz no rodapé com um ID único, apenas quando ativado e configurado pelo administrador.
+Ativa o banner CMP da Toolz no rodapé com um ID único, apenas quando ativado e configurado pelo administrador.
 Não adiciona links públicos, branding ou rastreamento.
 Ideal para consentimento, privacidade e compliance.

 == Installation ==